Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Convergence Analysis and Problem Formulation

-where $\Delta d_t=\sum\nolimits_{k=1}^{K}\sum\nolimits_{c=1}^{C}(p_{t,k,c}-\frac{1}{C})^2$ measures the data heterogeneity. \end{corollary} \begin{IEEEproof} Please refer to Appendix~\ref{proof_of_corollary_1}. \end{IEEEproof} In Corollary~\ref{corollary_1}, we have the following findings: \begin{itemize} \item The lower bound decreases as $\Delta d_t$ increases.
+In Corollary~\ref{corollary_1}, we have the following findings: \begin{itemize} \item The lower bound decreases as $\Delta d_t$ increases.
 This means data heterogeneity slows down the convergence rate in non-stable region.
-When $p_{t,k,c}=1/C$, $\Delta d_t$ vanishes, which actually reduces the lower bound to a special case where the data are i.i.d. across devices. \item The negative impact of non-i.i.d. data decreases as the coefficient of FL $\rho^{\rm L}_t$ decreases.
-This indicates that increasing the amount of SL data in SemiFL can address data heterogeneity to some extents, which also elaborates the motivation of investigating SemiFL. \item A trade-off exists between accelerating convergence and mitigating data heterogeneity since increasing $\rho^{\rm L}_t$ amplifies the positive impact of over-the-air distortion $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}$ while simultaneously exacerbating the negative effect of data heterogeneity $\Delta d_t$. \end{itemize} }
+When $p_{t,k,c}=1/C$, $\Delta d_t$ vanishes, which actually reduces the lower bound to a special case where the data are IID across devices. \item The negative impact of non-IID data decreases as the coefficient of FL $\rho^{\rm L}_t$ decreases.
+This indicates that increasing the amount of SL data in SemiFL can address data heterogeneity to some extents, which also elaborates the motivation of investigating SemiFL. \item A trade-off exists between accelerating convergence and mitigating data heterogeneity since increasing $\rho^{\rm L}_t$ amplifies the positive impact of over-the-air distortion $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}$ while simultaneously exacerbating the negative effect of data heterogeneity $\Delta d_t$. \end{itemize}